ncsa/ncsa_system_documentation/docs/source/common/quotas.rst

 Quotas
 =======

-Jump to: :ref:`Cannot Log in to System with VS Code Due to Disk Quota <vscode-access-quota>`
+Jump to: :ref:`Cannot Log in with VS Code Due to Disk Quota <vscode-access-quota>`

 .. _quota-command: